Commission urges Member States to rollout EU age verification app

 - The EU Commission recommends Member States deploy a privacy-preserving age verification app by end of 2026.

-- The app uses anonymous proof-of-age technology without revealing identity - not an AI-specific mechanism.
+- The app uses anonymous proof-of-age technology, not AI, as its core mechanism.

-The European Commission has adopted a recommendation urging EU Member States to roll out a privacy-preserving age verification app by the end of 2026, either as a standalone app or integrated into the European Digital Identity Wallet.
-The app allows users to prove they meet an age threshold without revealing their identity or personal details.
-This is framed under the EU's Digital Services Act obligations to protect minors online.
-While age verification is a live policy area in Australia, this item concerns EU digital identity infrastructure rather than AI governance.
+The European Commission has adopted a recommendation urging EU Member States to roll out a privacy-preserving age verification app by the end of 2026, either as a standalone app or integrated into a European Digital Identity Wallet.
+The app uses anonymous proof-of-age technology, allowing users to confirm they meet an age threshold without revealing their identity or exact age.
+The initiative sits under the EU's Digital Services Act obligations to protect minors online.
+There is no AI mechanism at the core of this item; its relevance to APS AI practitioners is peripheral.